AI Fabric Identifier

 Frequently Asked Questions

-How accurate is AI fabric identification?
+How does AI identify fabric types?

-What's the best way to photograph fabrics?
+What's the best way to photograph fabric?